Baldwin Wallace University: Conservatory of Performing Arts

-The Baldwin Wallace Conservatory of Music is part of Baldwin Wallace University.
+The Baldwin Wallace Conservatory of Performing Arts is part of Baldwin Wallace University.
 The main building of the conservatory is Kulas Hall.
 The Conservatory holds the title of home to the oldest collegiate Bach Festival in the nation.

 BW at Corporate College East

 Baldwin Wallace offers classes at Corporate College East, a division of Cuyahoga Community College in Warrensville Heights, Ohio.
 The site focuses on the educational needs of working adults and their employers, enrolling students in undergraduate, graduate and executive education courses.

 International programs

 Baldwin Wallace has several international programs in which eligible upperclassmen are able to participate.
-The college operates several of its own programs plus international student exchange programs at Kansai Gaidai University (Japan), Christ University (India) and Ewha University (Korea), University of the Sunshine Coast (Australia), University of Osnabrück (Germany), York St John University (England), University of Hull (England), Webster University Vienna (Austria), Semester at Sea, and many more.
+The college operates several of its own programs plus international student exchange programs at Kansai Gaidai University (Japan), Christ University (India) and Ewha University (Korea), University of the Sunshine Coast (Australia), University of Osnabrück (Germany), York St John University (England), University of Hull (England), Webster University Vienna (Austria), University of Cape Coast (Ghana), Semester at Sea, and many more.
 BW has faculty-led trips yearly to places such as Europe, Iceland, India, Italy, Ecuador and China.
 As well, the college offers domestic U.S. - themed trips such as following The Lewis and Clark trail.